OctopusDeploy/docs/docs/deploying-applications/configuration-files/index.md

 ```

 :::warning
-Variables marked sensitive (`AWSSecretKey`Â in this example) will be decrypted and written in clear-text to the configuration files just like normal variables.
+Variables marked sensitive (`AWSSecretKey` in this example) will be decrypted and written in clear-text to the configuration files just like normal variables.
 :::